SpecFlowOSS/SpecFlow.Actions/Plugins/Specflow.Actions.Browserstack/Readme.md

 [![Nuget](https://img.shields.io/nuget/v/SpecFlow.Actions.Browserstack)](https://www.nuget.org/packages/SpecFlow.Actions.Browserstack/)

 This SpecFlow.Action will help you use Browserstack and Selenium together with SpecFlow.
-As an extension of `SpecFlow.Actions.Selenium`, It handles the lifetime of your browser and provides seamless integration with the Browserstack Automate feature.
+As an extension of [SpecFlow.Actions.Selenium](https://github.com/SpecFlowOSS/SpecFlow.Actions/tree/main/Plugins/SpecFlow.Actions.Selenium), It handles the lifetime of your browser and provides seamless integration with the Browserstack Automate feature.

 ## Included Features